lreimer/hands-on-code9/README.md

 ## Useful commands

  * `npm run build`                              compile typescript to js
  * `npm run watch`                              watch for changes and compile
  * `npm run test`                               perform the jest unit tests
  * `cdk deploy`                                 deploy this stack to your default AWS account/region
  * `cdk diff`                                   compare deployed stack with current state
  * `cdk synth`                                  emits the synthesized CloudFormation template
+ * `aws sts get-caller-identity`                use to get the account number if you do not know it
+ * `aws configure get region`                   use to get the currently configured region
+ * `cdk bootstrap aws://ACCOUNT-NUMBER/REGION`  bootstrap AWS account for CDK usage

 ## Maintainer